Crew listCrew list

 |Lt Robert Douglas Don DSC * *||Nephew, Gav Don, living in Edinburgh||

 Robert's younger brother was too young to fight in the war, and had six children, one of whom founded the Triumph Association.
 Robert joined the Navy in 1937, and was a Midshipman in HMS Exeter at the Battle of the River Plate (where he won his first DSC).
-On returning to the UK he immediately volunteered for the Submarine Service, joining Triumph in the Autumn of 1940.
-He was awarded two DSCs for patrols in Triumph.
+On returning to the UK he immediately volunteered for the Submarine Service.
+Robert did the gunnery course at HMS Excellent in May 1940, taking part in the evacuation from Dunkirk.
+He passed the SM course at Dolphin August 1940 and was appointed to Triumph.
+He sailed Triumph north to the Holy Loch from Chatham, where she worked up for deployment to the Med.

 Letter home March 1941...